NitheshKumar-B/Design-Implementation-of-1-Bit-Full-Adder-using-Cadence-Tools/README.md

-# Design-Implementation-of-1-Bit-Full-Adder-using-Cadence-Tools
-Ex No: 05     Design & Implementation of 1 Bit Full Adder Using Cadence EDA Tools
+# Ex No: 05 Design-Implementation-of-1-Bit-Full-Adder-using-Cadence-Tools

 Aim: